lukemunsch/promo-sales-review/README.md

     - The second buildpack you need to add is nodejs and save changes again after this one.
 - Now we can head to the deploy section and we will be using GitHub for the method.
 - Once you click on GitHub, you will then need to link the app to the correct repository from your GitHub profile - in my case, promo-sales-review.
-- Once the app has searched and located the repo, you need to click connect in order for it to find the correct code to run.
+- Once the app has searched and located the repo, you need to click connect for it to find the correct code to run.
 - For the deployment method, I have chosen manual deployment, so I can locate the Manual deploy section and click 'deploy branch'.
+As I have chosen manual deployment, any changes that are made after this deployment will require me to manually redeploy the site.
 - Once the code has finished running, it will display a success message and you can then view the app.

 ## Credits